 John Chen is not a bad choice for interim CEO.
 He ran Sybase from 1998 until the company was acquired by SAP in 2010.
 At Sybase he is credited with turning the company around and introducing its Afaria product, one of the pioneering mobile device management solutions.
 However, no one is banking on his ability to pull off the same trick at BlackBerry, whose shares dropped almost 16% to $6.55 on this morning's news.

-It seems that BlackBerry is lurching from one failed strategy to the next, and there are only so many punches that a dazed fighter can take.
 The $1 billion infusion will help reduce the pressure somewhat, but at some point you do have to come up with a strategy that works.
 The company seems to be no closer to that goal than it was when Mr. Heins took over in early 2012, and as toxic as BlackBerry has become, attracting a top-rate CEO is going to be a major challenge.

 It still amazes me that as recently as 2010, BlackBerry was the premier smartphone in North America and second only to Nokia in worldwide market share.
 Now Nokia has been acquired by Microsoft (taking one potential BlackBerry savior out of the ball game), and BlackBerry is reeling as it attempts to come up with a way to survive.

 While many have already written BlackBerry's obituary, I still see value in the company.
 It builds solid products, owns a worldwide brand, has over 70 million users worldwide and is still prized for its enterprise security capabilities.
 However, unless management can get its act together, the bumblers from Waterloo might still be able to kill this thing.
 In any event, BlackBerry's problems should be a lesson to anyone who steps into the tech field: Being good once holds little magic in the long run.